'It’s Just Unacceptable': Racial Slurs Hurled At Fishermen Near Stuart

 “It’s horrible,” Bustamante said.
 “Saying those things, making threats, circling around the boat, it’s just unacceptable.”

-Based on the video it is difficult to tell who said what, or if all three men were using bad language.READ MORE: House, Senate Show Differences On COVID-19 Liability Bills
+Based on the video it is difficult to tell who said what, or if all three men were using bad language.READ MORE: Tampa School Resource Officer Fired After Body-Worn Camera Captures Him Using N-Word

 From that boat, you can hear one say “I am going to break your (expletive) legs.”